8 Must-Visit Islands in Michigan's Great Lakes

 Have you ever heard of this island?
 Would you be surprised to learn that it is Mackinac Island’s neighbor?
 Bois Blanc Island is much bigger than Mackinac Island, and also more desolate.
 A simple convenience store and old inn are two of the only buildings that stand here.
 The rest is filled with dense forests and rocky shorelines, beautiful and virtually untouched.
 The only way to get to the island is through the Plaunt Transportation ferry, which leaves from Cheboygan daily.

-A couple hundred residents claim Beaver Island as their permanent home, but in the summer thousands flock to the small town of St. James for a one-of-a-kind Michigan vacation.
+A couple of hundred residents claim Beaver Island as their permanent home, but in the summer thousands flock to the small town of St. James for a one-of-a-kind Michigan vacation.
 Located 27 miles off the coast of Charlevoix, the island is home to some of the state’s most beautiful beaches, brilliant stars, and crystal clear waters.
 It is the prime vacation for those looking to come back refreshed, relaxed, and rejuvenated.
-Residents joke that it is always 3:00pm on the island, because the only reason to keep time here is to make sure you get to Daddy Frank’s Ice Cream Shop before it closes.
+Residents joke that it is always 3:00 pm on the island, because the only reason to keep time here is to make sure you get to Daddy Frank’s Ice Cream Shop before it closes.
 Just north of Beaver Island is Garden Island, perfect for a day trip.
 The uninhabited island is for experienced hikers only, where they can hike through thick cedars, towering maples, dark canopy and along bright rocky beaches.